starlqghts/spoofie/README.md

 🌐 Leaflet

-🔌 Apple DVT developer protocols
+🔌 Apple DVT Developer Protocols

-🔄 Basic Workflow
-        ┌───────────────┐
-        │   🖥️ Computer  │
-        └───────┬───────┘
-                │
-                │ USB
-                ▼
-        ┌───────────────┐
-        │   📱 iPhone   │
-        └───────────────┘

-                ▲
-                │
-                │ Coordinates
-                │
-        ┌───────┴───────┐
-        │  🗺️ Web Map   │
-        │    :8000      │
-        └───────────────┘

 ⚠️ Disclaimer

-spoofie is provided for development, testing, and educational purposes.
+This project is intended for development, testing, and educational purposes.

-Use the software only with devices you own or have explicit permission to modify.
-Location spoofing can affect location-dependent applications and services and may violate the terms of some services.
+Use this software only with devices you own or have permission to modify.
+Location spoofing may affect location-based applications and services and may violate their terms of service.

-The authors are not responsible for misuse of this software or for any consequences resulting from its use.
+The authors are not responsible for misuse of this software or any consequences resulting from its use.

-⭐ Contributing

-Contributions, bug reports, and improvements are welcome.

-If you'd like to contribute:

-git checkout -b feature/my-feature

-Make your changes, test them, and submit a pull request.

-📄 License
+📜 License

-Add your preferred license here, for example:
+Add your preferred license here.

+For example:

 MIT License

-See LICENSE for details.